wrfchem-leeds/WRFotron/docs/source/faqs.rst

 - Check all steps in the process have run correctly.
 - Check main.bash.o has “substituting initial chemistry from restart” if do not want a cold start.
 - Manage space requirements, as run and output folders can get very large.
-- Make use of CPU affinity to have dedicated input/output processors, as these are not scalable in WRF-Chem:
+- Make use of CPU affinity to have dedicated input/output processors, as these are not scalable in WRF-Chem. `More information here <https://github.com/wrfchem-leeds/WRFotron/issues/29>`_:

     - Within namelist.wrf.blueprint:

         - &namelist_quilt

             - nio_tasks_per_group = 5 ! number of processors used for IO quilting per IO group.
-            - nio_tasks_per_group = 2 ! number of quilting groups
+            - nio_group = 2 ! number of quilting groups
             - So the number of cores = nproc_x * nproc_y + nio_groups * nio_tasks_per_group
             - For example, 42 = 4 * 8 + 2 * 5